 1. Several bills in the state Legislature propose methods of property tax reform, with some calling for a shift from property taxes to earned or personal income tax.
 Is property tax reform necessary given restrictions that have already capped tax increases from school districts?
 Which, if any, of the proposed bills do you support and why?

 Gillespie: Though the enactment of caps has helped a little, until the out of balance and inequitable funding formula is rectified reform is absolutely necessary.
 I have co-sponsored and voted on several bills including HB 1776 to address this issue as well as preparing legislation of my own to eliminate homestead and farmstead property taxes that will be introduced soon.
-I believe that a shift to a blend of consumption and income tax are in many ways fairer then taxing one's shelter with the potential risk of losing that shelter from an inability to
+I believe that a shift to a blend of consumption and income tax are in many ways fairer then taxing one's shelter with the potential risk of losing that shelter from an inability to pay property taxes.

 Speed: The present bills attempt to lower property taxes but all have fatal flaws.
 They do not address the root cause of high property taxes, which is spiraling costs - especially for school districts.
 Gov. Corbett has stated his fervent opposition to any legislation that will raise any taxes at any level, therefore proposals which seek to replace property taxes with an increase in statewide sales tax are mere political posturing.
 Creating a county option will place businesses, especially small businesses, at a disadvantage if they happen to be in a county that enacts a sales tax while neighboring counties do not.
 (I find it interesting that the same legislators who decry Pennsylvania as being uncompetitive because of tax rates higher than neighboring states would want to create the same issue for counties!)
 Shifting from property tax to wage and consumer tax bases creates an uncertain funding base for municipalities and school districts that will make it more difficult for them to access cash flow loans or favorable bond ratings during an economic downturn.
 We need to address cost containment, efficiency, and improved "circuit breakers" such as the property tax rebate program as the most meaningful way to hold down property taxes.